learn-co-students/js-pokemon-search-practice-assignment-dc-web-031218/README.md

 To run a mock server on your computer, call `npm i -g json-server && json-server --watch db.json`

+[json-server](https://github.com/typicode/json-server) is an npm package that allows us to fake a json server.

-This will allow you to make `get` requests to `http://localhost:3000/pokemons`
+We can make `get` requests to `http://localhost:3000/pokemons`

 ### Constructors and Prototypes (feel free to use either ES5 or ES6)